onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "The future is a choice between Utopia and oblivion." - [R. Buckminster Fuller](https://www.azquotes.com/quote/1373371)

 > "The World has become too dangerous for anything less than Utopia." - [R. Buckminster Fuller](https://www.azquotes.com/quote/679207)

+> "What civilization is, is: six billion people trying to make themselves happy by standing on each other’s shoulders and kicking each other’s teeth in.
+It’s not a pleasant situation.
+And yet, you can stand back and look at this planet and see that we have the money, the power, the medical understanding, the scientific know-how, the love, and the community to produce a kind of human paradise.
+But we are led by the least among us: the least intelligent, the least noble, the least visionary.
+We are led by the least among us, and we do not fight back against the dehumanizing values that are handed down as control icons." - [Terence McKenna](https://www.organism.earth/library/document/psychedelics-in-the-age-of-intelligent-machines#:~:text=what%20civilization%20is,as%20control%20icons.)

 ██████████████████████████████████████████████████████████████████